riezebosch/AzureFunctions.TestHelpers/README.md

     .ThrowIfFailed();
 ```

 With the `WaitFor` you specify what orchestration you want to wait for.
-This is a necessity with
-the introduction of durable entities because these also store state in the same table and will
-always be in a running state.
+You can either use the [`Ready`](#ready) function if you just want all orchestrations to complete.

 ### Ready